rhaghavi-senthilkumar/rhaghavi-senthilkumar/README.md

 **Mathematics and Computing Student**

-Integrated MSc Mathematics and Computing student at Amrita Vishwa Vidyapeetham, Coimbatore.
+Mathematics and Computing student at Amrita Vishwa Vidyapeetham, Coimbatore.
 I learn by building — currently focused on Python, Flask, and data analysis, with a growing interest in Data Science and AI/ML.

 <br>